fabianfabian/nostr-media/README.md

 - Keeps original image and generates a scaled version
 - Media will be available in your WordPress back-end on the Media page.

+## Requirements
+- PHP 8.3 or higher
+- Mininum WordPress version unknown, tested with 6.3.2

 ## Installation
 1) In WordPress go to Plugins -> Add New -> Upload Plugin -> Choose nostr-media.zip -> Install Now -> Activate Plugin
 2) Go to Settings -> Permalinks -> Save Changes (don't change, just save, this will create routes needed)